eldipa/hanoifs/README.md

 $ mv mnt/C/0 mnt/B/
 ```

-The goal of the Hanoi Towers is to move all the discs to the latest
+The goal of the Tower of Hanoi is to move all the discs to the latest
 tower (the latest folder, `C` in our case).

 Once completed, a special file will appear at the root: